Data move general FAQ

 What is the impact of having different services located in different geos?

-Some of the Office 365 services may be located in different geos for some existing customers and for customers that are in the middle of the move process.
-Our services run independently of each other and there is no impact to the user experience if this is the case.
+Some of the Microsoft 365 services may be located in different geos for some existing customers and for customers that are in the middle of the move process.
+Our services run independently of each other and there is no impact on the user experience if this is the case.
 However, for data residency purposes, a tenant migration cannot be considered as complete until both Exchange Online and SharePoint Online/OneDrive for Business are migrated to the same datacenter geo.

-Where is my core customer data is located?
+Where is my core customer data located?

-Tenant admins can view the data location card in the Admin Center at any time to confirm the core customer data at rest location for each service, specifically for their tenant.
-We also publish the location of datacenter geos, datacenters, and location of Office 365 customer data on the Office 365 interactive datacenter maps as a reference for the current default core customer data at rest locations for new tenants.
+Customer tenant admins can view the data location card in the Admin Center at any time to confirm the core customer data at rest location for each service, specifically for their tenant.
+We also publish the location of datacenter geos, datacenters, and location of Office 365 customer data on the Microsoft 365 interactive datacenter maps as a reference for the current default core customer data at rest locations for new tenants.
 You can verify the location of your customer data at rest via the Data Location section under your Organization Profile in the Microsoft 365 Admin Center.

 When will I be able to request a move?